 On any search result page, you can expand the field you want to use to draw a map in the search sidebar, and click on the World Map link.
 That will show a map with all different points stored in that field.

 You can add the map visualization into any dashboards as you do with other widgets.
 Once you displayed a map in the search result page, click on Add to dashboard, and select the dashboard where you want to add the map.

 Will Graylog extract IPs from all fields?¶

-Which geo-points format does Graylog use to store geolocation information?¶
+Which geo-points format does Graylog use to store coordinates?¶

-I have a field in my messages with geolocation information already, can I use it in Graylog?¶
+I have a field in my messages with coordinates information already, can I use it in Graylog?¶